ipld/serde_ipld_dagcbor/README.md

 This is a [Serde] implementation for [DAG-CBOR].
 It can be use in conjunction with [ipld-core].

-The underlying library for CBOR encoding/decoding is [cbor4ii] and the Serde implementation is also heavily based on their code.
+The underlying library for CBOR encoding/decoding is [cbor4ii].
+Their Serde implementation is used as a basis.
+A copy of their code was copied into this repo on April 2022 and is used under the MIT/Apache-2.0 license, with permission from [@quininer].

 This crate started as a fork of [serde_cbor], thanks everyone involved there.